 A Name Says a Lot – Paint Thinner

-When it to comes to pinpointing a solvent’s application, the answer is sometimes found in the solvent’s very name — paint thinner, for example.
-Paint thinner is really a colloquial term that refers to a solvent that excels at stripping and/or thinning paint.
-There are probably hundreds of brands of paint thinners out there, if not more ? and the same is true of acetone.
+When it to comes to pinpointing a solvent’s application, the answer is sometimes found in the solvent’s name- take paint thinner, for example.
+“Paint thinner” is a colloquial term that refers to a solvent that excels at stripping and/or thinning paint.
+Depending on the brand, paint thinner can be made of solvents such as methyl ethyl ketone, toluene, naphtha, and of course, acetone.

 Acetone as Paint Thinner

 So, can acetone be used in place of paint thinner?
 Ultimately, the answer lies in what kind of paint one is trying to thin or remove.
 For example, if you want to strip paint from a metal carpentry tool, acetone could do the job just fine.
 The goal is to banish the paint, not change its character.

 However, be cautious when using acetone to remove paint from a delicate surface.
 It has fairly strong stripping capabilities, so it does carry the potential to damage the surface.